Maheshkerai/update-generator/README.md

 ### Common Issues

 **Q: Getting "Failed to create ZIP archive" error?**
-A: This has been fixed by switching to system `zip` command.
-Ensure `zip` utility is installed on your system.
+A: This has been fixed by using PHP's built-in ZipArchive.
+Ensure the PHP zip extension is installed and enabled on your system.

 **Q: New installation packages missing essential directories?**
 A: Use wildcard patterns like `storage/logs/*` instead of `storage/logs` to preserve directory structure.